Clark-Nikdel-Powell/Hansel-and-Gretel/hansel-gretel/readme.txt

 ### Requirements & Compatibility ###

 __Minimum (theoretical) Wordpress Version Required:__ 3.1.0
-__Actually Tested Versions__ 3.3.2, 3.4.1, 3.4.2
+__Actually Tested Versions__ 3.3.2, 3.4.X, 3.5

 If you find it non-operational on your particular flavor of WP, please let us know.

 ### Instructions ###

-1. Download the zip file (above) and extract the contents.
-Alternatively, get the latest version from the [GitHub Repository](https://github.com/Clark-Nikdel-Powell/Hansel-and-Gretel)

-2. Make sure you're running Wordpress 3.1.0 or better.
-It won't work with older versions.
+0. Make sure WordPress 3.1.0 or better is running on your site.
+It will not work with older versions.

+1. Get the plugin onto your site, in one of many ways:
+    * Use the Plugin Manager via the WordPress admin to install the plugin (via Add New).
+Search for "Hansel & Gretel" and click install on this plugin.
+    * Download the [stable zip archive](http://downloads.wordpress.org/plugin/hansel-gretel.zip) from the WordPress Plugin Repository and extract the contents.
+    * Download the [bleeding-edge zip archive](https://github.com/Clark-Nikdel-Powell/Hansel-and-Gretel/zipball/master) from GitHub and extract the contents.
+    * Clone the [GitHub Repository](https://github.com/Clark-Nikdel-Powell/Hansel-and-Gretel) to your local machine (or even your remote server on some hosting providers!) and always have an up-to-date version available to you.

-3. Upload the `hansel-gretel` folder to your plugins directory (`/wp-content/plugins/hansel-gretel`).
+2. If you didn't use the Plugin Manager to install H&G, upload the `hansel-gretel` folder to your plugins directory (`/wp-content/plugins/hansel-gretel/`).

-4. Activate the plugin through the Plugins page on the WordPress admin.
+3. Activate the plugin through the Plugins page on the WordPress admin.

-5. Add the following snippet to your theme file(s) outside [The Loop](http://codex.wordpress.org/the_loop) where you want the breadcrumbs to appear:
-`<?php if (function_exists('HAG_Breadcrumbs')) { HAG_Breadcrumbs(); } ?>`
+4. Add the following snippet to your theme file(s) outside [The Loop](http://codex.wordpress.org/the_loop) where you want the breadcrumbs to appear: `<?php if (function_exists('HAG_Breadcrumbs')) { HAG_Breadcrumbs(); } ?>`

-6. Profit!
-For further customization options, please refer to the [GitHub Repository](https://github.com/Clark-Nikdel-Powell/Hansel-and-Gretel) for the full documentation.
+6. **Profit!**

 == Frequently Asked Questions ==